sugoiServal/toolsSandBox/AWS/SAA/Architectures.md

 - CloudFront: DNS
 - Aurora: Aurora Endpoints (DNS)
 - RDS Proxy: (pool client access) only private connection from VPC
+- Global Accelerator:  provides two static anycast IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions,

 # Solutions

+### Blue/green deployment
+- it is a technique for releasing applications by shifting traffic between two identical environments running different versions of the application: "Blue" is the currently running version and "green" the new version.
+This type of deployment allows you to test features in the green environment without impacting the currently running version of your application.
+When you’re satisfied that the green version is working properly, you can gradually reroute the traffic from the old blue environment to the new green environment.
 ### static public IP
 - Elastic IP
 - NLB - Network Load Balancer, has one `static IP per AZ`